MPAS explained: what is a Meter Point Administration Service?

 |South East England (19)||UK Power Networks||0800 316 3105||www.ukpowernetworks.co.uk||@UKPowerNetworks|

 For more information, check out our guide on how to find your gas or electricity supplier.

 As we’ve explained, you usually won’t need to give your MPAN to your new energy supplier when switching.
 The only time you’ll need to is if the supplier can’t find your details on the database.

 The system of Meter Point Administration numbers was introduced in 1998.
 The idea was to encourage competition in the energy market, and to simplify the systems behind it.

 In 2002, an online service – called MPAS Online – was developed, as part of the Master Registration Agreement.
 This helped to keep data held by different stakeholders up to date.

 In 2006, this system was adopted nationwide, and renamed ECOES (Electricity Central Online Enquiry Service).
 Today, it gives a centralised database for 32 million MPANs, and is updated daily by all DNOs.
 The data held includes full supplier registration details, historical billing, meter operator history and meter type information.

 Want to see if you could get a better deal on your gas and electricity?
 Switch to OVO and you could cut your bills, and your carbon footprint too.
-We offer renewable electricity as standard1, and we plant a tree for every year that you’re with us.
 Get a quote in 2 minutes.